VegaAbsolute/IotVegaLora2MQTT/README.md

   - *The data that was able to parse the application.
 The set is different for each device model.
 More structure devicePayload Look in section - "Possible structures devicePayload"*
 ##### Possible structures devicePayload
 ##### For SI_11 or SI_21
-- packetType *- possible values: regular, alarm, timeCorrection*
+- packetType *- possible values: regular, alarm, timeCorrection, settings*
 - battery *- charge battery in %*
 - settings
   - activationType *- Possible values: ABP or OTAA*